Open Study/Research Award

 Additional Information: Although English is the official language, siSwati may be needed for research conducted in rural areas.

 Fulbright Proposal Types

 It is the applicant’s responsibility to secure affiliation with an educational or research institution.
 It is strongly recommended that candidates identify appropriate host institutions for their projects and that they include affiliation letters with their Fulbright applications.

 The University of Eswatini (UNESWA), Southern Africa Nazarene University (SANU), and Limkokwing University of Technology can host Fulbright grantees in a variety of fields including, but not limited to: agriculture, business, environmental studies, health, media studies, social sciences, and technology.
 Other institutions that may be considered include the Baylor Foundation Eswatini, the Yebo!
-Art Gallery and Design Studio, as well as the National Response Council for HIV/AIDS (NERCHA).
+Art Gallery and Design Studio, as well as the National Emergency Response Council for HIV/AIDS (NERCHA).